 3. Limited Growth Opportunities

-No growth in your company ke?
-Stagnation is a major demotivator o.
-If your employees don’t see a clear path to advancement or opportunities to develop new skills, they will feel stuck.
+Stagnation is a major demotivator for anyone, including your employees.
+If they don’t see a clear path to advancement or opportunities to develop new skills, they will feel stuck.
 And what’s the point of staying in one place for a long time if there’s no advancement?
 Whether or not time is on their side, they want to make the most of the time they have working at your company.
 And if there’s no growth involved in that time, then you can’t blame them for bouncing.

 4. Recognition Deficit